(con't from Part XIII)

 After a final episode of 4 bars during which the tempo slows down there is a return to the home key (D Major) where the final entry has the subject reentering in the bass with full organ; here the 1st countersubject is carried in the soprano, the 2nd countersubject in the tenor, and the alto has a free voice to complete a 4 voice harmony.

-A coda of 5 bars follows and concludes the work; during this coda the head of the Fugue's subject is segmented in the pedal and leads to a held 7th chord on the 2nd scale degree which then resolves to the tonic chord in 6 voices.
+A coda of 5 bars follows and concludes the work; during this coda the head of the Fugue's subject is segmented in the pedal and leads to a held diminished 7th chord which resolves to the final tonic chord reiterated 3 times, ending in 7 voices.

 Guided by a separate sheet of paper we can proceed with dispatch in writing a fugue like this; there's nothing that says we have to compose it from 1st note to last, which has to be the hard, long way around.